Ashcroft Partnership LLP (“us”, “our”, “we”, “Ashcroft”) are committed to protecting and respecting your privacy.

 This Policy covers our collection, processing and use of personal data when you use any of our Website.

 When you supply any personal data to us, we have legal obligations towards you in the way we use that data.
-For ease of reading, we have divided this Policy into several sections:

 It is important that you read this Policy together with any other privacy notice or fair processing notices that we may provide on the Website, or in other communications that we send to you, at or around the time that we collect or process personal data about you (for example, fair processing notices that we may display to you at the time that you sign up to receive e-mail updates from us) so that you are fully aware of how and why we are using that data.